 9.6 IAB Topology Discovery

-9.6.1 Discovery procedures for architecture group 1
+9.6.1 Discovery procedure for architecture group 1

 In architecture group 1, topology-, route- and resource management is centrally managed by the CU-CP.

 When an IAB-node attaches to the IAB-topology, the CU-CP learns from the new IAB-node-MT’s RRC connection setup procedure about the parent, where the new MT connects.